alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 > “Stand-alone mobile apps will only be considered once the core web service works well on mobile devices, and if specifically agreed with the Cabinet Office”

 Ensuring your service meets the [Digital by Default Service Standard](/service-manual/digital-by-default) means it will work well on mobile devices.
-Making your data and API available for re-use will stimulate the market if there is real demand for native apps.
+Making your data and API available for reuse will stimulate the market if there is real demand for native apps.

 ## Brief background on apps landscape